-Brenner's research investigates how consumers and managers make predictions, inferences, and decisions.
-He teaches courses in consumer behavior, quantitative methods & statistical modeling, and managerial decision making.
+Lynn Brenner's research investigates how consumers and managers make predictions, inferences and decisions.
+He teaches courses in consumer behavior, quantitative methods and statistical modeling and managerial decision making.

 Areas of Expertise (7)

 Statistics and Research Methods